-Key Management Personnel (KMP) compensation provided during the financial years ended 30 June 2016 and 2015 is as follows:
+Key management personnel compensation provided during the financial years ended 30 June 2017 and 2016 is as follows:

-KMP compensation set out above comprises directors' fees and superannuation paid to the directors of SEGC.
-The amounts were paid by ASXO and in accordance with section 889H of the Corporations Act 2001 are reimbursed from the Fund to ASXO.
+Directors' fees and superannuation are paid to the directors of SEGC.
+Until 31 January 2017 these amounts were paid by ASXO and in accordance with section 889H of the Corporations Act 2001 are reimbursed from the Fund to ASXO.
+From 1 February 2017 onwards these amounts were paid for by the Fund.